 - Tell your story from your own perspective.
 “As told to” stories are not accepted.

-By submitting your essay or poem, you declare that it is your original work, that you own the rights, and that it has not been published elsewhere.
-The only exception to this first publication note is if the essay or poem has been published in a local newsletter or other local publication with limited readership.
+By submitting your essay, you declare that it is your original work, that you own the rights, and that it has not been published elsewhere.
+The only exception to this first publication note is if the essay or poem has been published in a local newsletter or other small publication with limited readership.
 You also agree to editing, at the publisher’s discretion.

-Essays will be collected and edited for these touchy-feely volumes by Sheri McGregor, M.A., who has authored books including popular hiking guides for the San Diego County area.
-McGregor will also contribute to this thought-provoking volume.
+Essays are collected and edited for these touchy-feely volumes by Sheri McGregor and her assistant editor.
+McGregor has authored books including popular hiking guides for the San Diego County area.
+She also contributed an essay to the first Nature’s Healing Spirit book.

-- Write a brief email that includes your name and address, as well as a short bio that may be edited/used in the anthology, and include your complete contact information (name, mailing address, email address, telephone number).
+- Write a brief email that includes your name, a short bio that may be edited/used in the anthology, and include your complete contact information (name, mailing address, email address, telephone number).

-Thank you for your interest in submitting to this nature anthology.
+Thank you for your interest in submitting to Nature’s Healing Spirit.
 We look forward to reading your work.